RVU-BTECH-CSE-2022/c-activity-sets-Mershi243/set01/README.md

 # Set 1

-1. Write a C program to print your name.
+1. write a c program to print your name.

 ---